-J Lyons was the largest catering company in the world in the first half of the twentieth century.
+J Lyons was the largest catering business in the world.

 Barnett Salmon (1829 – 1897) and Isidore Gluckstein (1851 – 1920) established a tobacconist chain which undercut rivals by passing on bulk discounts to customers.
 With 140 shops, they were the largest retail tobacconists in Britain when they were acquired by Imperial Tobacco for £400,000 in 1902.